The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

 Anyone can be a contributor to the programme

-Proposers are encouraged to provide evidence of their experience or suitability, based on past successes and evidenced where possible by video-recordings, although this is not essential.
+Proposers are encouraged to provide evidence of their experience or suitability, based on past successes and, where possible, by video-recordings, although this is not essential.

 Sales messages are not permitted except in the Lightning Talks